Reynolds and Fisher up and down in life, together in death

 Reynolds, three-times divorced, weathered cheating men and swindlers who bilked her for millions.
 Fisher persisted through bipolar disorder and drug addiction.
 When the two appeared on “The Oprah Winfrey Show” in 2011 to celebrate their relationship, Fisher said: “I’m not afraid of almost anything.
 And that’s a lot because of your example.”

-That Reynolds, 84, and Fisher, 60, died a day apart — Reynolds on Wednesday, Fisher on Tuesday — is the final heartbreak in a year full of them.
-Both passed away in the same hospital, Cedars-Sinai Medical Center in Los Angeles — a tragic if not poetic end for a mother and daughter who bridged the gulf that was once between them.
+That Reynolds, 84, and Fisher, 60, died a day apart — Reynolds on Wednesday, Fisher on Tuesday — was a tragic if not poetic end for a mother and daughter who bridged the gulf that was once between them.

 “She said, ‘I want to be with Carrie,'” Todd Fisher, Reynolds’ son, told The Associated Press.
 “And then she was gone.”

-Note: This story drops the incorrect reference to Reynolds and Fisher dying in the same hospital.